We’re here to help

 - Quarantine leave: Employees are entitled to 14 days of unpaid, job-protected leave if they are required to quarantine due to COVID-19.
 This leave can be taken more than once.

 - Family responsibility leave: Created a job-protected leave for employees caring for children affected by school and daycare closures or ill or self-isolated family members due to COVID-19

 For more information about the Alberta government’s vaccine plan, please visit the government of Alberta’s page on “COVID-19 vaccine program”.

-- Alberta SME Relaunch Grant: the Alberta government is providing eligible small businesses and non-profits to access up to $20,000 to help with relaunch costs (Phase 1: $5,000, Phase 2: $15,000).
-Applications for the program are now open here.
-Applications will remain open until March 31, 2021.
+- Alberta SME Relaunch Grant: the Alberta government is providing eligible small businesses and non-profits to access up to $30,000 to help with relaunch costs (Phase 1: $5,000, Phase 2: $15,000, Phase 3: $10,000).
+Applications for the third round of the program are now open; rounds 1 & 2 are now closed.
+Applications will remain open until May 31, 2021.
 For more information, please visit the government of Alberta’s page on “Small and Medium Enterprise Relaunch Grant”.

 - Education property tax freeze: the Alberta government cancelled the decision made in Budget 2020 and will freeze education property taxes at last year's level (a savings of $32 million for businesses).
 In the 2021 Budget, the government made a commitment to freeze education property taxes for a second year.

 - Tourism levy deferral: Hotels and other lodging providers can keep tourism levy amounts collected between March 1, 2020 and March 31, 2021.

 |What we’ve achieved|